 After accomplishing the Parameters section, you need to take the following steps to add actions:

 Step 3: Check the Parameter check box and then click the arrow of the spin box to select the Parameter you already set up.

 Note: Advanced Actions allows you to group and work with multiple actions.
-So, repeat the above cycle to add more actions as you want.
+So, repeat the process to add more actions as you want.

-Step 4: Click Save, type a name for the advanced action in the Add Advanced Actions dialog.
+Step 4: Click Save, type a name for the advanced action you have just created in the Add Advanced Actions dialog.
 Then, click OK.

 Step 5: Click Close in the Advanced Action dialog.

 Applying Advanced Actions to Events

-Step 1: Go to the Properties pane > Interactivity > Events – Actions > Add Event, then choose one out of 7 available events from the pop-up menu.
+Step 1: Go to the Properties pane > Interactivity > Events – Actions > Add Event, then choose one event from the pop-up menu.